 Directions

-- Add pasta and 1 tablespoon salt to boiling water and cook, stirring occasionally, until al dente.
-Reserve 1 cup cooking water, then drain pasta and return it to pot.
+- Add pasta and one tablespoon salt to boiling water and occasionally stir until al dente.
+Reserve 1 cup of cooking water, then drain the pasta and return it to the pot.

-- While pasta cooks, adjust oven rack 6 inches from broiler element and heat broiler.
-Place tomatoes in large bowl.
+- While the pasta cooks, adjust the oven rack 6 inches from the broiler element and heat the broiler.
+Place tomatoes in a large bowl.
 Add sugar, pepper, and ½ teaspoon salt and toss to coat.
-Arrange tomatoes in even layer on wire rack set in rimmed baking sheet.
-Top tomatoes evenly with Parmesan-pine nut mixture.
+Arrange tomatoes in an even layer on a wire rack set on a rimmed baking sheet—top tomatoes evenly with the Parmesan-pine nut mixture.

 - Add lemon zest and juice, reserved garlic-oil mixture, and reserved cooking water to pasta.
-Stir until well coated with oil and no water remains in pot.
-Add ¼ cup basil and remaining ½ cup Parmesan and toss to combine.
-Season with salt and pepper to taste.
-Divide pasta among individual bowls, top with tomatoes, drizzle with extra oil to taste, and sprinkle with remaining ¼ cup basil.
+Stir until well coated with oil and no water remains in the pot.
+Add ¼ cup basil and the remaining ½ cup Parmesan and toss to combine—season with salt and pepper to taste.
+Divide pasta among individual bowls, top with tomatoes, drizzle with extra oil to taste, and sprinkle with the remaining ¼ cups of basil.
 Serve.

 Swiss Chard and Butternut Squash Stew (Vegetarian)